rodmhgl/personal_tech_notes/README.md

 ## 01-13-25

+- [X] Backstage is not your platform (Humanitec/Platform Engineering Webinar)

 - The Platform Engineering Book (gumroad PDF - no longer available standalone, but available as part of [Platform Engineering: From Beginning to End](https://thenjdevopsguy.gumroad.com/l/perealworld))
    - [X] Part 3: The "Implementation" (LAB) [Notes](./book_notes/Michael_Levan_-_The_Platform_Engineering_Book/3_the_implementation.md)